tevaughan/units/README.md

 - charge, and
 - temperature.

-The user need not use class dimval directly.
+The user need not use vnix::units::dimval directly.

-- Because class dimval is a literal type, an instance can be a [constant expression](https://en.cppreference.com/w/cpp/language/constant_expression).
+- Because vnix::units::dimval is a literal type, an instance can be a [constant expression](https://en.cppreference.com/w/cpp/language/constant_expression).

 - In the vnix::units library, many a standard unit, such as